 If the covered prescription is filled at an Out-of-network Pharmacy, or if you do not present your I.D. card at the time of purchase at an In-network Pharmacy, you will be required to pay the pharmacy's usual retail price.
 You must file a claim with BCBSNE.
-Eligible claims will be reimbursed based on the Allowance for the drug less the applicable Copay, Deductible and/or Coinsurance and a penalty.
+Eligible claims will be reimbursed based on the Allowance for the drug less the applicable Copay, Deductible and/or Coinsurance.

-Other Coverage: If a Covered Person has prescription drug coverage under more than one health plan, Coordination of Benefits provisions will apply.
+Other Coverage: If a Covered Person has prescription drug coverage under more than one health plan, Coordination of Benefits provisions will apply when the Services are covered under both the primary and secondary plan's pharmacy benefits.
 No penalty will be imposed for submission of a paper claim when BCBSNE is paying as the secondary payer.

-To locate participating Rx Nebraska pharmacies nationwide, call toll-free 1-877-800-0746.
+To locate contracting In-network pharmacies nationwide, call toll-free: 1-877-800-0746.